Dre Campbell Farm

 Can You Use Bleach?

 If you pour bleach on grass, it will kill it because it’s very potent.
-It will also kill weeds at their roots.
+It can damage or kill weeds, but it may also harm soil organisms and nearby plants.

 Takeaway